booksaw/repo-history-visualisor/README.md

 There are several ways to run the program depending on your needs:
 NOTE: Java 17 must be installed and all commands must be executed using it.

+### Downloadable JAR

+Alternatively, you can download the latest build from [GitHub Actions](https://github.com/booksaw/repo-history-visualiser/actions).

+Simply click on the latest "Maven Test and Package" action, scroll to the bottom, and download the `.jar` file.

 ### Development mode

 Within the directory "front-end" execute the command: